ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/filter-provided-simple/index.md

 ### Join Operator

 The Join Operator decides how Condition 1 and Condition 2 are joined, using either `AND` or `OR`.

-## Simple Filters Parameters

-Simple Filters are configured though the `filterParams` attribute of the column definition:

-<interface-documentation interfaceName='ISimpleFilterParams' config='{"description":""}' overrideSrc="filter-provided-simple/resources/simple-filters.json"></interface-documentation>

-Additional parameters are also available depending on the type of filter being used.
-See each type for the full list of parameters available: [Text](/filter-text/), [Number](/filter-number/), [Date](/filter-date/).

 ### Example: Simple Filter Options